the graduate school of the morrissey college of arts and sciences

 Each doctoral candidate is required to complete a dissertation that demonstrates original and independent research and that represents advanced scholarly achievement.
 The subject of the dissertation must be approved by the major department and the research performed under the direction of a faculty advisor.
 The manuscript must be prepared according to style requirements of the departments and of the Graduate School of Arts and Sciences.
 Please review Dissertation Guidelines.

-Dissertation Committees in the Graduate School of Arts and Sciences should be composed of at least three members.
+Dissertation Committees in the Graduate School of the Morrissey College of Arts and Sciences should be composed of at least three members.
 Two members must be from Boston College; the chair must be a tenured or tenure-track member of the departmental faculty.
 Committee composition is subject to departmental approval.

 As soon as possible after a student’s admission to candidacy, a Dissertation Committee will be appointed to judge the substantial merit of the dissertation.
 The dissertation shall be defended by the candidate in a public oral examination.
 Official approval of the dissertation by the Committee is required.
 Committee members certify their acceptance by signing the title page of the dissertation.

 Doctoral candidates should review the Doctoral Dissertation Guidelines by the middle of the semester in which they plan to graduate for detailed instructions concerning dissertation publication requirements and commencement procedures.

-Upon submission of a completed doctoral dissertation or master's thesis in the Graduate Shool of Arts and Sciences, a student may request an embargo for not more than two years without special permission.
+Upon submission of a completed doctoral dissertation or master's thesis in the Graduate Shool of the Morrissey College of Arts and Sciences, a student may request an embargo for not more than two years without special permission.
 To request an extension beyond two years, but for no more than five years, a student must submit a written rationale to the Associate Dean for Academic Affairs in the Graduate School of Arts & Sciences, Candace Hetzner (Please carbon copy Bryan Fleming.).
 Requests for more than five years will be granted only for extraordinary reasons.